-Project 007 – Laser
+Project 007 – LASER

 Some of you may not know this, but in my professional life as Head of Customer Service, I once worked for a company that manufactures large laser cutting systems for metal.
 That experience inspired me to try something unique: designing and building a PC case made entirely of laser-cut aluminum plates.